xumzheng/microsoft-graph-docs/api-reference/beta/resources/privilegedidentitymanagement-for-groups-api-overview.md

 ---
-title: "Govern membership and ownership of Azure AD groups using the privileged identity management (PIM) API"
+title: "Govern membership and ownership of Azure AD groups using the privileged identity management (PIM) API for groups"
 description: "Privileged Identity Management (PIM) is a feature of Azure AD Identity Governance that enables you to manage, control, and monitor access to important resources, such as groups, in your organization."
 author: "rkarim-ms"
 ms.localizationpriority: medium